 On October 29, 2019, the Extraordinary General Meetings (EGMs) of both Metso Corporation and Outotec Oyj approved the proposed partial demerger of Metso and the plan to combine Metso's Minerals Business and the Outotec Group to create Metso Outotec Group.
 As a result, Metso's Flow Control business became the continuing business of the currently listed Metso, and, after the registration of the demerger, it will be renamed Neles (later referred to as "the future Neles"), an independent listed company supplying flow control products and services.
 In the partial demerger of Metso, all assets and liabilities of Metso that relate to, or primarily serve, Metso's Minerals Business will transfer without liquidation to Outotec.
-Metso and Outotec have previously communicated that the completion of the combination of Metso's Minerals Business and Outotec is expected to take place in the second quarter of 2020, subject to the receipt of all required regulatory approval process, Metso and Outotec currently expect the completion of the combination of Metso's Minerals Business of the receipt of all required regulatory and other approvals, including competition clearances.
-Considering the progress of the receipt of all required regulatory and other approvals, including competition clearances.
+Metso and Outotec have previously communicated that the completion of the combination of Metso's Minerals Business and Outotec is expected to take place in the second quarter of 2020, subject to the receipt of all required regulatory and other approvals, including competition clearances.
+Considering the progress of the regulatory approval process, Metso and Outotec currently expect the completion of the combination of Metso's Minerals Business and Outotec to take place on June 30, 2020, subject to the receipt of all required regulatory and other approvals, including competition clearances.
 Metso's Board of Directors published the plan relating to the transaction on July 4, 2019.